cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 ## ROS2

-With this release we continue to develop and improve the support for ROS 2 in Webots.
+With this release we continued to develop and improve the support for ROS 2 in Webots.
 New features include:

 - Added support for ROS 2 Iron Irwini.